True once this Component has been destroyed.

 Sets the current World-space 3D target position.

-Only applies when CameraControl#followPointer is true
+Only applies when CameraControl#followPointer is true.

 The new World-space 3D target position.